NickHolstein/Helio_Final/README.md

         1. Run the following command `git clone github.com/NickHolstein/Toph-s-Playhouse.git`.
     1. If you haven't setup ssh and simply want to type in your password each time:
         1. Run the following command `git clone https://github.com/NickHolstein/Toph-s-Playhouse.git`.
-    1. Move into the newly cloned directory by running `cd Toph's Playhouse-monolith`.
+    1. Move into the newly cloned directory by running `cd tp-monolith`.

 ### OSX Only Steps - One time only
 1. Install [docker ce](https://store.docker.com/editions/community/docker-ce-desktop-mac).